All Episodes

 People are afraid to even thank their best customers.

-Now believe me, he told me the total marketing budget for ATT when he was there, and the 20 million maybe 15.
+And believe me, he told me the total marketing budget for AT ⁇ T when he was there, and the 20 million, maybe 15, the percentage of that whole marketing budget spent in that golf tournament is zilch.

-It's it's infinitesimal.
+It's infinitesimal.

 But it's where they thank everybody, and they let people come out and hobnob with the pros.

-Pebble beach a beautiful place to go.
+Pebble Beach is a beautiful place to go.

 It's a week-long tournament.

-All these um services are out there.
+All these services are out there.

 But now that's under assault, thanking your customers, trying to keep your customers, trying to grow your customer base.

-That's that's what Mr. Geller's talking about.
+That's what Mr. Geller's talking about.

 That's why a lot of these things take place.

-It's just a bunch of irresponsible people coming out there and having a giant party in a five-star place while the rest of the country's starving and can't find a house and can't find a job and all this sort of thing.
+It's just a bunch of irresponsible people coming out there and having a giant party at a five-star place while the rest of the country's starving and can't find a house and can't find a job and all this sort of thing.

-It's just an all out assault on capitalism.
+It's just an all-out assault on capitalism.

 There is an all-out assault on free markets.

-But because Obama says he cares about health care, his approval numbers skyrocket right up while the private sector crumbles bit by bit in front of our eyes.
+But because Obama says he cares about healthcare, his approval numbers skyrocket right up while the private sector crumbles bit by bit in front of our eyes.

 Back after this, my friends, sit tight.